 Coliform microbes were present at all stations in surface level.
 No specific trend was observed.

 4.7 Stack Monitoring

 The DG stack was monitored at NMIA project Site.
-The table below represents results of Gaseous emission from October 2022 to February 2023.
+The table below represents results of Gaseous emission for the month of May 2023 and February 2023.